bzhanglab/SEPepQuant/README.md

 Usage: perl SEPepQuant.pl [Options]

-Parameters
+Parameters：
---database: protein database used for database searching
---quant: LF or TMT
+--database  protein database used for database searching --quant LF or TMT
---plex: TMT plex, required if --quant is TMT
+--plex  TMT plex, required if --quant is TMT
---RefTag: Tag of TMT reference channel, required if --quant is TMT
---input: folder of FragPipe output
+--RefTag    Tag of TMT reference channel, required if --quant is TMT --input folder of FragPipe output
---output: output folder
+--output    output folder
---help: this information
+--help  this information
 ```
 ## Protein database
 The exact protein database used for FragPipe is required for SEPEPquant.
 The database should follow the [philosopher format rules](https://github.com/Nesvilab/philosopher/wiki/How-to-Prepare-a-Protein-Database#header-formatting) and in [UniProt](https://www.uniprot.org/help/fasta-headers) format.
 An example can be found in the [protein_database](https://github.com/bzhanglab/SEPEPquant/protein_database) folder.